arviiyer/securevault/README.md

 ## Running with Docker

 You can also run the SecureVault tool using Docker.
-I hate running anything as root 🙃, so the Docker container runs as a **non-root user**.
+I hate running containers as root 🙃, so the Docker container runs as a **non-root user**.
 This can be changed in the Dockerfile if needed.

 ### Pull from Docker Hub